Machine Learning Engineer (MLE)

 San Francisco, CA Sep 2022 - Present

-• Owned end-to-end ML system architecture for the Claude evaluation platform processing 20M+ evaluation runs/month, leading design across training pipelines, serving infrastructure, and feedback loops spanning 8 model families in a polyglot Python/Go/Rust environment.
+• Owned end-to-end ML system architecture for the Claude evaluation platform processing 20M+ evaluation runs per month, leading design across training pipelines, serving infrastructure, and feedback loops spanning 8 model families in a polyglot Python, Go, and Rust environment.

-• Trained and fine-tuned a safety classifier for constitutional AI rejections using PyTorch and Hugging Face, applying LoRA fine-tuning, DPO post-training, and gradient checkpointing, lifting refusal precision from 84% to 96% on the internal redteam benchmark.
+• Trained and fine-tuned a safety classifier for constitutional AI rejections using PyTorch and Hugging Face, anchored on LoRA fine-tuning with DPO post-training and gradient checkpointing; lifted refusal precision from 84% to 96% on the internal redteam benchmark.

 • Deployed models as real-time inference APIs on Triton and KServe with dynamic batching, model parallelism, and token-level streaming, serving 35k QPS at 320ms p95 latency and 99.95% uptime across multiple regions.

-• Built the team's model training and release pipeline in MLflow with dataset versioning via DVC, experiment tracking, and automated eval gates, cutting model lead time from commit to prod from 4 weeks to 3 days.
+• Built the team's model training and release pipeline in MLflow with dataset versioning via DVC, experiment tracking, and automated eval gates; cut model lead time from commit to prod from 4 weeks to 3 days.

-• Stood up production model monitoring for 8 models in serving, tracking input drift via population-stability index, output distribution shifts, and business KPI tracking, surfacing 14 silent regressions in the first six months and triggering 4 emergency retrains.
+• Stood up production model monitoring for 8 models in serving, tracking input drift via population-stability index, output distribution shifts, and business KPI tracking; surfaced 14 silent regressions in the first six months and triggered 4 emergency retrains.

 • Optimized inference cost through INT8 quantization, knowledge distillation, and GPU utilization batching, lifting throughput by 3.2x (from 11k QPS to 35k QPS) and cutting per-token serving cost by 62% during a major scale-up.

-• Designed the team's offline + online evaluation framework including A/B-tested capability evals, shadow-deployed safety probes, and bias-and-fairness audits, running 60+ structured evals that gated 9 model launches without a customer-visible regression.
+• Designed the team's offline + online evaluation framework around A/B-tested capability evals, shadow-deployed safety probes, and bias-and-fairness audits, running 60+ structured evals that gated 9 model launches without a customer-visible regression.

 Meta Machine Learning Engineer